 1 – 2 bulging tbsp. of milk kefir grains

 Leave The Brew With The Lid Sealed – whilst both the milk and water kefir process involves the production of carbon dioxide, the rate at which the milk kefir does it is nothing like the rate the water kefir does.
+And, of course, the kilner allows for escape of gases to some extent via the rubber seal.
 Leaving the lid on the milk kefir doesn’t risk some sort of dirty home-made milk bomb experiment.
-Well not unless you forget about it and leave it for weeks on end.
+Well not unless you forget about it and leave it for weeks on end and then you might get sprayed with milk kefir when you do finally open the lid.

 Watch For Spooky Developments – Action seems to start from the top down and this highly attractive cottage cheese-like scab forms on the top of the milk pretty rapidly.
 The grains seem to work their way from the top down through the milk.

-I Leave Mine For Around 24 hours – My combination of milk and grains at the temperature of Kefir Corner, near the radiator in the dining room chez Wondergut, has been specifically calculated to work within 24 hours.
+I Leave Mine For Around 24 hours – My combination of milk and grains at the temperature of my ferments cupboard in the dining room chez Wondergut means the milk kefir is ready within 24 hours.
 If the response is a bit slow, I will adjust one of the other variables.

-Leave Somewhere Warm-ish And Ideally In View – 68 – 70 degrees F is the ideal.
-The colder it is, the slower they will ferment and vice versa.
-I keep mine in view so that I don’t forget about it plus it is really fascinating to watch.
-I am looking for it to start to turn lumpy and then the start of the curds separating from the whey.
+Leave Somewhere Warm-ish And Ideally In View – 68 – 70 degrees F is the ideal (around 21 degrees C).
+The colder it is, the slower they will ferment and the hotter it is, the faster they will work.
+When starting out, keep them in view so that you don’t forget about it plus, it is really fascinating to watch.
+Look for it starting to turn lumpy and then for the curds to separate from the whey.
 When you open the Kilner, it should smell yeasty.
 Which isn’t a smell that goes hand in hand with the idea of great tasting food, I admit.

 Often, when I have left it longer and the curds and whey have really separated, I fret that I have botched it and that this batch will be vile.
-But I sieve it anyway, remove the grains, lick the spoon and do you know what, despite the smell and the cottage cheesy look (I am selling it so well) there is this creamy fizziness to it that just thrills me.
-Somehow, on a very deep level, it feels GOOD for me.
-Your response may be the opposite but it is worth the experience in any event.
+But I sieve it anyway, remove the grains, lick the spoon and do you know what, despite the smell and the cottage cheesy look (I am selling it so well) there is this creamy fizziness to it that I love.

-After 24 hrs Strain Off The Grains With A Plastic Sieve – The kefir should be nice and thick like yoghurt.
-My grains took a while to adjust and get into their groove so don’t get disheartened if yours starts off fizzy but a bit thin and watery.
+After 24 hrs Strain Off The Grains With A Plastic Sieve – The kefir (the thick milk minus the grains) should be nice and thick like yoghurt.
+My grains took a while to adjust and get into their groove so don’t get disheartened if your kefir starts off fizzy but a bit thin and watery.
 If your variables aren’t quite right and you haven’t seen any of the above occurring, then I would move it somewhere warmer and sit it out for a bit longer.
 For me, I adjust the milk and grain combination to ensure my cycle is a 24 hour one – you may have a different approach.

 I often forget the kefir at the fruit fermenting stage and end up leaving it overnight with the fruit in and then exclaiming when I spot it on the surface the next morning.
 Other than a bit of a whoosh when I open the lid, it is still very palatable and lovely and thick.
 I just remove the fruit, give it a stir and it is good to go – trust your own taste buds and sense of smell though – you will soon find out what suits your particular microbial make-up the best.

-We are all individual – this is the basics of my practice (which is in its infancy) but this wonderful process is totally interactive and involves each of us working out what volume/rate/fermentation time/flavor best suits us and the environment in which we are doing it.
+We are all individual – this is the basics of my practice, but this wonderful process is totally interactive and involves each of us working out what volume/rate/fermentation time/flavor best suits us and the environment in which we are doing it.
 That takes a bit of experimenting and it involves trusting our senses of taste and smell and adjusting our process to suit us.

 This has been a really joyful experience for me and a number of gut symptoms from which I have suffered for some time have abated very rapidly.
 This is not one size fits all though – our gut microbiome is as unique as our finger print so do trust yourself as to what level of fermentation suits you.
 And for some of us, it may not suit at all.